cpoetter/VirtualLesion/README.md

     </li>
 </ol>

 **<small>Do not run the parallization on all cores.
-This notebook is parallalized by subjects.
+These notebooks are parallalized by subjects.
 The limiting factor is the memory usage per process.</small>

 <sup>[1]</sup> <i>PMID: 25194848</i> <br/>
 <sup>[2]</sup> <i>PMID: 26748088</i> <br/>